-Conflict management with your former partner: why it’s important
+Conflict management when you’re co-parenting: why it’s important

-When you’re co-parenting in this situation, conflict between you and your former partner – and how you deal with it – is one of the biggest things that affects your child’s wellbeing.
+When you’re co-parenting in this situation, conflict between you and your child’s other parent – and how you deal with it – is one of the key things that affect your child’s wellbeing.

-Here are some tips that can help you with conflict management with your former partner.
+Here are some tips that can help you manage conflict with your child’s other parent.

 Rethink your relationship

-If you need to manage conflict with your former partner, it can help to think of your relationship with your former partner as a business arrangement made for the benefit of your child.
-This can make interacting with your former partner feel less personal.
+Try thinking of your relationship with your child’s other parent as a business arrangement made for the benefit of your child.
+This can make interactions less personal and more focused on practical solutions.

 Be respectful and polite

 And if you don’t handle a situation well, it’s OK.
 Show yourself some compassion, and try to repair any damage when you feel calm again.
 For example, ‘I’m sorry.
 I didn’t handle yesterday’s conversation well.
 Let’s try again’.

-If you’ve repartnered you might need to talk about boundaries, because what was OK before might now feel uncomfortable.
-For example, your former partner might have come in and had a drink on a Sunday night when dropping off the children, but your new partner might prefer your former partner to stay at the door.
+If you’ve repartnered, you might need to talk about new boundaries with your child’s other parent.
+For example, your child’s other parent might have come in for a chat on a Sunday night when dropping off your child, but now your new partner might prefer your child’s other parent to stay at the door.

 Use a problem-solving approach

-If you’re having trouble working through issues with your former partner, problem-solving techniques can help you find solutions.
+If you’re having trouble working through issues with your child’s other parent, problem-solving techniques can help you find solutions.
 Don’t be afraid to ask for help and support when you need it.

-If there’s conflict between you and your former partner, these tips can help you minimise the impact on your child:
+If there’s conflict between you and your child’s other parent, these tips can help you minimise the effect on your child:

-- If you need to have a difficult conversation, or you think things might get heated, do it somewhere your child can’t hear you.
-If talking face to face is likely to lead to conflict, send a text message or email.
-Stick to the facts, and avoid accusations and name-calling, and focus on your child’s needs.
+- If you need to have a difficult conversation, do it where your child can’t hear you.
+If talking face to face will lead to conflict, send an email, text message or letter.
+Stick to the facts, avoid accusations and name-calling, and focus on your child’s needs.

-- Try to behave in a calm, consistent and respectful way, even if your former partner is behaving badly.
-This can lower stress levels and help your child.
+- Try to behave in a calm, consistent and respectful way, even if your child’s other parent is behaving badly.
+This can lower stress levels for you and your child.

-– Shay, 30, divorced for three years and mother of two children
+– Shay, 30, divorced for 3 years and mother of 2 children

 Effects of conflict on children